 You must ensure that your UNHCR identification document is valid and that you carry it with you at ALL times.

 Forged documents can negatively impact you asylum claim.
 Ensure that all identification and supporting evidence you provide are verifiable.

 Forgery of documents will be reported to the authorities.
-If you are offered fraudulent UNHCR documentation, report the situation to UNHCR, LWC or the Immigration Division as soon as possible.
+If you are offered fraudulent UNHCR documentation, report the situation to UNHCR at [email protected] as soon as possible.